EliAlas11/nr1copilot/nr1-main/js_analysis.md

 ## Conclusion

 The JavaScript code provides a clear demonstration of the intended user experience and workflow for the Viral Clip Generator.
 For production, all simulated/demo code should be replaced with real backend integrations and robust error handling.

+# This file is obsolete after migration to Python/FastAPI.
+All JavaScript analysis is no longer relevant.